interactions-py/interactions.py/docs/events.rst

 The event ``VOICE STATE UPDATE`` can be only received with the voice :ref:`Extension `.

-Lets now have a look at a few events:
+Let's now have a look at a few events:

 Event: ``READY``
 ^^^^^^^^^^^^^^^^